How to cite a journal article harvard

 Author(s) last name, Author(s) first initial(s).
 (Year).
 Title of article.
 Title of Journal, Volume(Issue), Page numbers.

-See also How to pronounce echelon
+See also How to dispose of washing machine

 It is important to follow the specific guidelines of the Harvard referencing style, as there may be variations in punctuation or formatting depending on the type of source being cited.